 You absolutely can, and many students do.
-Our cafeteria was just renovated in the summer of 2015 so it's bright, airy, and much more open.
-You even have the option to sign up for a meal plan (here) or just put money onto your Eagle One to get a discount on meals in the cafeteria.
-That said, you do not by any means have to eat in the cafeteria, and if you do, they accept cash and all major credit cards.
+Our cafeteria was renovated in the summer of 2015 so it's bright, airy, and very open.
+You even have the option to put money onto your Eagle One to get a discount on meals in the cafeteria.
+That said, you do not have to eat in the cafeteria, and if you do, they accept all major credit cards.